lixiaoyu2000/HAT/README.md

 # HAT
-This is Official Repo For AAAI 2026 Accepted Paper "Rethinking the Spatio-Temporal Alignment of End-to-End 3D Perception"
+This is Official Repo For AAAI 2026 Accepted Paper "**Rethinking the Spatio-Temporal Alignment of End-to-End 3D Perception**"

 ![comparison](docs/HAT_framework_fig.jpg)